Crocodilia in India: Mugger crocodile

 The mugger crocodile is India's most common species.
 They are not as long as saltwater crocodiles.
 Their average size is about 2.5-3 m for Females and 3-4 m for males.
 An Indian biologist (of American origin) named Romulus Whitaker established the Madras Crocodile Bank for conservation and breeding of crocodiles.
-Now, there are thousands of crocodiles in the Madras bank.
-Although, in rest of India, one can still see crocodiles in wild - in rivers and national parks.
+Today, there are thousands of crocodiles in the Madras bank.
+Although, in the rest of India, one can still see crocodiles in the wild - in rivers and national parks.